 Monmouth/Burlington County, N.J., October 15, 2020 – Known as one of New Jersey’s fastest growing and rapidly developing transit gateways, the I-195/I-295 Monmouth-Burlington County corridor is buzzing with multifamily investment interest and an ever-expanding tenant pipeline, according to the market specialists at Gebroe-Hammer Associates.
 Since the start of the year, the firm has arranged five deals across these two counties consisting of 668 units valued in excess of $114.55M.

 Key recent sales highlights include trades involving 66 units at Palmyra Arms, 50 W. Broad St., in Palmyra and 42 units at Holly House Apartments, 100 Drury Lane, in Asbury Park.
-These transactions, which total $11.8M and extend from the banks of the Delaware River to the Atlantic Coast, were arranged by the brokerage team of Eli Herskowitz, sales representative, and Joseph Brecher, executive managing director, (Palmyra Arms) as well as Senior Vice President Adam Zweibel (Holly House).
+These transactions, which total $11.8M and extend from the banks of the Delaware River to the Atlantic Coast, were arranged by the Gebroe-Hammer’s brokerage teams, which included Eli Herskowitz, sales representative, and Joseph Brecher, executive managing director, (Palmyra Arms).
 In each, the firm exclusively represented the separate sellers and procured the respective buyers.

-Since April, both Herskowitz and Zweibel have been engaged by property owners and investors alike throughout this Central-Southwest New Jersey span.
+Since April, Gebroe-Hammer’s market specialists have been engaged by property owners and investors alike throughout this Central-Southwest New Jersey span.
 Both counties also have gained renewed popularity among city-dwellers seeking alternative rental-living options.

 “Apartment rentals in this out-commuter region have tenants competing for available units in a manner once associated with single-family homebuying,” explained Herskowitz.
 “More and more renters are getting pre-qualified so they can move quickly once a unit becomes available and sign off on a one-year or more lease term, which has become the norm.”